linux-automation/lxa-iobus/doc/source/web.rst

 Read the manual for the specific node for more information on specific options.

-The following fiels are available for every node:
+The following fields are available for every node:

 * **Name:** The logical name for this device.
   This name is used to identify this node on the :term:`REST` interface.